 - You have been smashing your thoracic spine into extension without feeling much relief of your middle back pain or noticing a change in range of motion in it or adjacent areas

 - Pop down on the floor on hands and knees

 - Posterior my tilt the pelvis and sit back and you heels

-- As you exhale, press the forearms into the ground and gently try to reach the arms out in front of you and pushing the thoracic spine into further flexion(back up to the sky).
+- As you exhale, press the forearms into the ground and gently try to reach the arms out in front of you and push the thoracic spine into further flexion(back up to the sky).

 - Hold the flexed position and repeat 5-10 times or until a release is felt.